Two UAlbany alumni pledge $600,000 in gifts to the Writers Institute

 Marc Guggenheim signs a book and speaks to a family of fans at UAlbany’s Page Hall following his guest presentation with the NYS Writers Institute on April 20, 2018,

-transformative gifts from two brilliant writers and deeply committed University at Albany alumni, Gregory Maguire and Marc Guggenheim.
+Upon receiving word of Maguire and Guggenheim gifts, Writers Institute Director Paul Grondahl said, “We are deeply grateful for these transformative gifts from two brilliant writers and deeply committed University at Albany alumni, Gregory Maguire and Marc Guggenheim.
 Both have been past guests of the Writers Institute and they shared insights into their creative imaginations with our students, faculty, alumni, and community members."

 "Now, with these major gifts, they are helping to ensure that those meaningful conversations with writers and filmmakers from around the world will continue for many years to come.
 Their generosity will allow us to offer the very best literary and classic film programming to be found anywhere, free and open to the public.
 Thank you, Gregory and Marc.
 You’re part of the Writers Institute family now.”